odessso/workshop-task-0/README.md

 - Focused on experimenting with moving rectangular shapes and calling them back to the original starting position.

 ## Problems Faced:
-- Code is not as concise as I would life it to be.
+- Code is not as concise as I would like it to be.
 Would be good to go back and use more concise forms of repeating code as seen in the Workshop 2 tutorial.